How to Train to Become a MMA Fighter | Every Step Explained

 There have been studies showing that although MMA fighters are more prone to displaying minor and visible injuries (such as bleeding & bruises), they are less likely to receive injuries that matter in the long term health such as concussions, head trauma, unconsciousness, eye and facial injuries and broken bones.

-You will 100% need gear if you will be training MMA, and especially if your goal is to become a professional MMA fighter.
+Just like any other sport you'll need the proper equipment to train, especially if your goal is to become a professional MMA fighter.

 You will want high quality gear that doesn't break the bank, but will last you a long time, and more importantly give you the best protection.